-This fun turkey game mat could be used during a Thanksgiving or other holiday celebration, as a center, or as a large group activity.
+This fun turkey gross motor beanbag tossing game could be used during a Thanksgiving or other holiday celebration, as a center, or as a large group activity.
 The turkey is fun to make and fun to use.

 Tossing a beanbag and controlling its movement helps develop gross motor skills.
 As kids develop more control and coordination of their bodies, they feel more confident as well as develop and strengthen their muscles physically.
 Developing all these muscles helps a child gain balance and control over all of his body.
 Adding colors, numerals, or letters can help add movement to learning other kinds of information.